With COVID-19 throwing plans off track, M&As present an attractive option for companies looking to pivot their focus, drive growth, or get out.

 A Shifting Power Balance in M&A

 While the pharmaceutical, healthcare, food, and logistics industries have seen a marginal increase in demand, the vast majority of companies are facing a sudden decline in their operations.
-The tourism and hotel sectors have been particularly affected.
+The tourism and hotel sectors have also been particularly affected.
 On the other hand, technology sectors have largely been able to withstand these shocks.
 Although no industry is truly immune from the recession, the specific implications of this pandemic have drastically increased the demand for technology across B2B as well as B2C markets.
 As a result, the sector is attracting the most interest amongst both international investors, as well as potential partners.

 This varying impact between sectors will result in companies examining possible M&As from very different perspectives.
-Some companies will have persistent cash flow problems and may consider dividing up non-essential assets or divisions in order to provide additional liquidity.
+Some companies will have persistent cash flow problems and may consider dividing up non-essential assets or divisions to provide additional liquidity.
 Those who have successfully weathered the storm may be more adept at acquiring and exploiting M&A opportunities.

-More than any other industry, the crisis exposed the fragility of supply chains.
+More than any other industry, COVID-19 exposed the fragility of supply chains.
 Those with international routes were heavily affected by border closures and travel limitations, while those operating locally faced less of a challenge.
 After years of increasing globalization, this will spur substantial change in the logistics industry.
 Strong market players will seek to dominate important supply channels through acquisitions, stimulating the M&A market.
 Others will significantly shorten supply chains, at the expense of globalization.
 These companies are likely to aim for a larger share of their local markets, using M&A opportunities to do so.

 The Future of Financial Markets

-The consolidation of market share through M&As was growing even before the crisis, particularly amongst financial institutions.
+The consolidation of market share through M&As was growing even before COVID-19, particularly amongst financial institutions.
 This trend is likely to accelerate in the banking and insurance sectors, as well as in other sectors such as education, where companies with complementary geographic and business footprints may find mergers to be an attractive method of driving growth.

-If the crisis persists, and it seems like it will, there will be a further increase in debt-for-equity swaps.
+If the current pandemic persists, and it seems like it will, there will be a further increase in debt-for-equity swaps.
 Successful companies, although financially affected by the crisis, can be attractive targets especially for certain funds specializing in the acquisition of companies in difficulty.
 Lowered interest rates also help to make financing a more attractive growth strategy.